hoanger/P6-Feedreader-Test/README.md

 This application runs test suites for RSS feed reader.

 To run the application, open index.html in web browser and the Jasmine test results will appear at the bottom of the page when completed.
-There should be no red X and all tests results will appear successful.
+There should be no red X and all tests results will appear successful except the last test which is for future functionality.

+The test for future functionality checks that if a feed item is hovered over, a window will appear.
+The window disappears when the mouse exits the feed item.
+Also it tests tat the window is hidden by default.

 ## The test specs are contined in jasmine/spc/feedreader.js